-- (1) Casual practitioners shall be engaged for minimum periods of three hours. - (2) Casual practitioners shall not be employed at Level 1 and shall not normally be employed at Levels 2 or 3. - (3) Casual practitioners shall be paid the hourly rate for their classification for each hour worked, plus an additional 20% casual loading.
-Penalty rates shall be calculated exclusive of the casual loading. - (4) A casual practitioner shall not be entitled to receive leave entitlements. - (5) The contract of employment of a casual practitioner may be terminated by the Employer or practitioner giving three hours notice or payment or forfeiture, as the case may be, of three hours salary in lieu thereof. - (6) The Employer shall notify the Association by February each year the number of casual practitioners employed during the preceding calendar year.
+- (1) Casual practitioners shall be engaged for minimum periods of three hours. - (2) Interns shall not be employed as casual practitioners and Resident Medical Officers shall not normally be employed as casual practitioners. - (3) Casual practitioners shall be paid the hourly rate for their classification for each hour worked, plus an additional 20% casual loading.
+Penalty rates shall be calculated exclusive of the casual loading. - (4) A casual practitioner shall not be entitled to receive leave entitlements. - (5) The contract of employment of a casual practitioner may be terminated by the employer or practitioner giving three hours notice or payment or forfeiture, as the case may be, of three hours salary in lieu thereof.

+(6) The employer shall notify the Association in February each year the number of casual practitioners employed during the preceding calendar year.